anandmurugesan/home/index.md

 <img src="theboythemule.png" width="150" height="200" />

-And a dated picture of traditional seed sowing on my parents farm in Tamil Nadu, India (on the left) and me breaking traditions (on the right).
+And a dated picture of traditional seed sowing on my parents' farm in Tamil Nadu, India (on the left) and me breaking traditions (on the right).

 <img src="6979F656-02F0-472E-84A1-AB3B22C5BCAB.jpeg" width="225" height="150" /> <img src="till.jpeg" width="225" height="150" />